-- A) Suspensions are a temporary removal from employment, accompanied by a concurrent temporary loss of the privileges of employment, including, but not limited to wages or salary.
-Suspensions without pay may only be used for nonexempt employees.
-Suspensions may be used to discipline employees for serious misconduct or performance problems or for repeated misconduct or performance problems of a less severe nature. - B) Suspensions may be imposed for not less than one (1) but not more than five (5) days.
+A) Suspensions are a temporary removal from employment accompanied by a concurrent temporary loss of the privileges of employment including, but not limited to, wages or salary.
+Suspensions may be used to discipline employees for serious misconduct or performance problems or for repeated misconduct or performance problems of a less severe nature.

+- B) Suspensions may be imposed for not less than one (1) but not more than five (5) days.
 Written notice of the suspension shall be placed in the employee's personnel file. - C) In the event any order of suspension is reversed or reduced, the employee shall be paid any lost wages, salary, or benefits.